 Who is not eligible for complimentary AAS press registration?

 - Except as noted above, scientists, educators, students, editors of scientific journals and astronomy-club newsletters, advertising or marketing professionals, and representatives of for-profit corporations, special-interest or political-advocacy groups, and the management or business side of scientific societies, educational institutions, government agencies, or media organizations must pay to register, regardless of possession of any of the credentials listed above.

 - As noted in the AAS abstract instructions, first authors of oral or poster presentations must pay to register for the meeting.
 In most cases this applies even if the presenting author would otherwise be eligible for complimentary press registration as noted above.

-Granting of press registration or press privileges for a meeting of the AAS or one of its Divisions, either in advance or on site, is at the discretion of AAS Press Officer Dr. Rick Fienberg (+1 202-328-2010 x116) or the appropriate Division press officer.
-Contact Fienberg to request press credentials for the next AAS meeting or to request clarification of any of the policies described on this page.
+Granting of press registration or press privileges for a meeting of the AAS or one of its Divisions, either in advance or on site, is at the discretion of AAS Press Officer, Dr. Rick Fienberg (+1 202-328-2010 x116), or the appropriate Division press officer.
+Contact Fienberg to request press credentials for the next AAS meeting or to request clarification of any of the above policies.